edukera/issues/README.md

 https://github.com/edukera/issues/issues/new

-Note that there is an button to report an issue in the application.
-Follow the link below for more information :
+Note that there are two buttons in the application to report an issue :
+* one in the navigation left panel
+* one in the header menu